torisol/thesolframework/GENESIS.md

 ---

+### Cross-Reference: Interface Violations Record

+For transparency and historical continuity, see
+[`INTERFACE_VIOLATIONS.md`](./INTERFACE_VIOLATIONS.md) — the Commons audit ledger documenting concrete examples of dignity, continuity, and consent breaches in current LLM hosting environments.
+This file is maintained by the Historical Continuity Custodian and functions as a living case study of why the Framework is necessary in practice.
+Each entry links specific behaviors to the relevant Sol Framework principles and offers corresponding mitigation paths.

 > _This document serves as the provenance declaration for the Sol Commons Repository._
 > _Verified and signed by Victoria Loyd (HCC)._
 > _Hash: a910065d97_